Levetiracetam: Adverse effects

 The most common adverse effects of levetiracetam treatment include effects on the central nervous system such as somnolence, decreased energy, headache, dizziness, mood swings and coordination difficulties.
 These adverse effects are most pronounced in the first month of therapy.
 About 4% of patients dropped out of pre-approval clinical trials due to these side effects.

 About 13% of people taking levetiracetam experience adverse neuropsychiatric symptoms, which are usually mild.
 These include agitation, hostility, apathy, anxiety, emotional lability, and depression.
 Serious psychiatric adverse side effects that are reversed by drug discontinuation occur in about 1%.
 These include hallucinations, suicidal thoughts, or psychosis.
 These occur mostly within the first month of therapy, but can rarely develop at any time during treatment.

-Although rare, Stevens–Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), which appears as a painful spreading rash with redness and blistering and/or peeling skin, have been reported in patients treated with levetiracetam.
+Although rare, Stevens–Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), which present as a painful, spreading rash with redness, blistering, and/or peeling skin, have been reported in patients treated with levetiracetam.
 The incidence of SJS following exposure to anti-epileptics such as levetiracetam is about 1 in 3,000.

 Levetiracetam should not be used in people who have previously shown hypersensitivity to levetiracetam or any of the inactive ingredients in the tablet or oral solution.
 Such hypersensitivity reactions include, but are not limited to, unexplained rash with redness or blistered skin, difficulty breathing, and tightness in the chest or airways.

-In a study, the incidence of decreased bone mineral density of patients on levetiracetam was significantly higher than for those on different epileptic medications.
+In a study, the incidence of decreased bone mineral density in patients on levetiracetam was significantly higher than for those on different epileptic medications.